-To create a group click on the work icon in the upper right portion of your LinkedIn and select Groups.
+To create a group click on the work icon in the upper right portion of your LinkedIn marketing and select Groups.
 On the next page, click the My Groups on the left portion of the page, then click ‘Create Group’.

 Our own BrightEdge Certified group has become a great place to exchange ideas and connect with others using the platform.
 If you have obtained your BrightEdge certification, make sure you come check it out!

 8. Track your traffic from LinkedIn marketing to see the value of your efforts.
 Once you have built a strong company page, track your success both on the platform and with the referral traffic coming to your main site from LinkedIn.
 Gauge not only how many people arrive on your site but also the quality of the traffic.
 See how well they engage with the site, what they download, and how many convert into leads as well as the revenue you derive.

 You can then use these statistics to gauge your success at attracting your target audience.
 Just like any other web property, adjust your efforts on your LinkedIn marketing site to maximize your returns in response to these measurements.